material-motion/material-motion/starmap/specifications/properties/ReactiveProperty.md

 ## Overview

-`ReactiveProperty` defines an interface for reading, writing, and subscribing to updates of a value.
+`ReactiveProperty` defines an interface for an observable value.

 *Writing to a property*